NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Newcomer.md

 Choose two attribute boosts.
 One must be to **Constitution** or **Intelligence**, and one is a free attribute boost.

 You're trained in the Diplomacy skill and the Library Lore skill.
-You gain the [[Feats/Additional Lore|Additional Lore]] skill feat—the lore you choose represents the interest and focus of study that drew you to the region.
+You gain the [[Additional Lore|Additional Lore]] skill feat—the lore you choose represents the interest and focus of study that drew you to the region.

 Increase the party's reputation with Scarnetti Consortium by 1 and reduce the party's reputation with Townsfolk by 1.